orange-cloudavenue/terraform-plugin-framework-validators/docs/stringvalidator/cases.md

 !!! quote inline end "Released in v1.12.0"

-This validator is a generic validator for checking if the string is a valid network format.
+This validator is used to check if the string contains or does not contain certain characters.

 ## How to use it